 We require the following items to accompany your article:

-- Social media tags to promote the published article
+- Social media tags to promote the published article.

-- The author’s LinkedIn profile link
+- The author’s LinkedIn profile.

-- A current headshot and brief 2-3 sentence biography of the author
+- A current head shot and brief 2-3 sentence biography of the author.

 - Our readers love research and data-based information.
 As a potential contributor, we encourage you to use it knowing that you’ll assume the role of verifying all facts in your piece before submitting it.